Backyard Ducks for Absolute Beginners

 ---------------------------------------------------------

 *edited to add – this article was written in 2016 just before we got our first ducks.
-As we learned more about our duck friends, I’ve add some links to this article to help beginners learn more.
-Feel free to click around!
+As we learned more about our duck friends, I’ve added some links to this article to help beginners learn more.
+You might also want to check out our full Duck Care library of articles here

 I am SO excited!
 We are only T minus 3 days until ducklings arrive!
 Like every other homesteading addition we have made, this one came on suddenly.
 About 4 weeks ago we were at the feed store picking up some chicken food when we saw a sign advertising the baby chick breeds that would be available in the coming weeks.
 Having no need for baby chicks this season I knew I should have steered far away from that list but I was of course drawn to it like a chicken to a bag of worms.
 My kids were with me so it was all the more dangerous!

-I knew I was beat.
-Next thing I knew we were sketching out plans, buying duck books and pouring over websites about raising ducks.
+I knew I was defeated.
+Next thing I knew we were sketching out plans, buying duck books, and pouring over websites about raising ducks.
 I asked some of my blogging friends to share their ducky knowledge with me and I think I am as prepared as I can be.
 I am sure the next few weeks will be a learning adventure!
-Let me share what an absolute beginner has learned about raising ducks.
+I’ve gathered all kinds of links for an absolute beginner’s toolkit below.
+I hope it helps you as much as it did me!
 If you aren’t sure ducks are right for you click here for my article on duck pros & cons!

 Ducklings 101 by The Cape Coop Farm